 National Garden Scheme: Marie Curie’s single largest donor

-Since partnering with us 20 years ago, the National Garden Scheme has donated more than £8 million to help provide care and support for people living with a terminal illness, and their families.
+Since partnering with us over 20 years ago, the National Garden Scheme has donated more than £8 million to help provide care and support for people living with a terminal illness, and their families.

-Each year, from March to October, the National Garden Scheme opens the gates to more than 3,800 beautiful private gardens for the public to enjoy.
+Each year, from February to October, the National Garden Scheme opens the gates to more than 3,700 beautiful private gardens for the public to enjoy across England and Wales.
 The entrance fees are donated to a number of charities, including Marie Curie.

-We are lucky to be one of the largest beneficiaries of the National Garden Scheme, and in 2016 alone we received an incredible £500,000.
+We are lucky to be one of the largest beneficiaries of the National Garden Scheme, and in 2017 we received an incredible £500,000 donation.
 This will help us be there for more families who need us.

 Marie Curie Hospice garden openings: a blooming success

-For the first time ever, Marie Curie Hospice gardens were also opened to the public this summer for a one-day event as part of the 90th anniversary celebrations for the National Garden Scheme.
+For the first time ever, Marie Curie Hospice gardens were also opened to the public in summer 2017 as part of the 90th anniversary celebrations for the National Garden Scheme.